asdfjkl/ctegaki-lib/README.md

 to be used by beginners of the language.

 ctegaki is a C library and provides a simple C interface.
+Supported platforms are Linux and Mac OS X. Since the library is written in C, building and compiling should also work on Windows, but as of now, it has not been tested yet.

 # Setup